unitycatalog/unitycatalog/docs/index.md

 - **Unified governance** for data and AI - Govern and secure tabular data, unstructured assets, and AI assets with a single interface.

 The first release of Unity Catalog focused on a core set of APIs for tables, unstructured data, and AI assets.
-The second release (v0.2) has added:
+The [second release (v0.2)](https://github.com/unitycatalog/unitycatalog/releases/tag/v0.2.0) has added:

 - ML model support
 - Apache Spark and Delta Lake integration
 - Authentication/Authorization capabilitities,
 - User Interface

-Find the roadmap [here](https://github.com/unitycatalog/unitycatalog/discussions/411): this is just the beginning!
+Find the roadmap [in the repo discussions](https://github.com/unitycatalog/unitycatalog/discussions/411).
+This is just the beginning!

 ![image info](./assets/images/uc.png)